Nikkilabesf/k-nearest-neighbors-project-tutorial/README.md

 ```

 > Note: We also provide solution samples in `./solution.ipynb`, which we honestly suggest you only use if you're stuck for more than 30 minutes or if you've already finished and want to compare it with your approach.

+## 🚀 Make Your Work Visible

+You worked with a real dataset from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/186/wine+quality), applied supervised classification models, analyzed chemical features, and developed a function that **simulates a sommelier's judgment using AI**.
+That deserves to be shared!

+### What to Share?

+Share an **insightful phrase** that demonstrates how AI can classify wine quality based on its composition.
+Add a precision vs. k plot (very visual) or a fun prediction using `predict_wine_quality()`.

+---

+### ✨ Postable Example

+> **"Can artificial intelligence predict the quality of wine? 🍷 I trained a KNN model with real data from the UCI ML Repo and achieved 73% accuracy in classifying wines as low, medium, or high quality using only their chemical composition.
+The data doesn't lie: alcohol and sulfate are more revealing than a label! 😉 #MachineLearning #DataScience #WineLovers #AI #scikitLearn"**

 ## 🚛 How to deliver this project